Augmented Factor Models with Applications to Validating Market Risk Factors and Forecasting Bond Risk Premia: Introduction

+(ii) conduct the principal components analysis (PCA) on the fitted data $(\widehat\by_1,...,\widehat\by_T)$ to estimate the factor loadings. \\ We employ a regression based on \cite{huber1964robust}'s robust M-estimation in step (i).
+The procedure involves a diverging truncation parameter, called adaptive Huber loss, to reduce the bias when the error distribution is asymmetric \citep{fan2017estimation}.
+This allows our procedure to be applicable to data with heavy tails.\footnote{In this paper, by ``heavy-tail" we mean tail distributions of $(\bu_t, \by_t)$ that are heavier than the usual requirements on the high-dimensional factor model (which are either exponentially-tailed or have eighth or higher moments).
+But we do not allow large outliers on the covariates. }

+There are two important quantities that determine the rates of convergence for the estimators: the ``signal" $\bSigma_{f|x}= E\{E(\bff_t|\bx_t)E(\bff_t|\bx_t)'\}$ and the ``noise" $\cov(\bgamma_t)$.
+The rates of convergence are presented using these two quantities.
+Their relative strengths determine the rates of convergence of the estimated factors and loadings.

-where $\bw_t$ represents a set of observable proxies to the true factors, (e.g., Fama-French factors).
-The null hypothesis is equivalent to $\bgamma_t=0$ almost surely in the entire sampling period, under which the observed proxies fully explain the true factors.
+Under model (\ref{e1.2}), we can test $\bgamma_t=0$ almost surely in the entire sampling period, under which the observed $\bx_t$ fully explain the true factors.
+This is the same as testing

 While it is well known that the commonly used Fama-French factors have explanatory power for most of the variations of stock returns, it is questionable whether they fully explain the true (yet unknown) factors.
 These observed proxies are nevertheless used as the factors empirically, and the remaining components ($\bgamma_t$ and $\bu_t$) have all been mistakenly regarded as the idiosyncratic components.

-The proposed test provides a diagnostic tool for the specification of common factors in empirical studies, and complements the ``efficiency test" in the financial econometric literature (e.g., \cite{GRS, PY, gungor2013testing, fan2015power}).
-While the efficiency test aims to test whether the alphas of excess returns are simultaneously zero for the specified factors, here we directly test whether the factor proxies are correctly specified.
+The proposed test provides a diagnostic tool for the specification of common factors in empirical studies, and is different from the ``efficiency test" in the financial econometric literature (e.g., \cite{GRS, PY, gungor2013testing}).
+While the efficiency test aims to test the asset pricing model through whether the alphas are zero for the specified factors, a rejection could be due to either mispecified factors or the existence of outperforming (underperforming) assets.
+In contrast, here we directly test whether the factor proxies are correctly specified.
 We test the specification of Fama French factors for the returns of S\&P 500 constituents using rolling windows.
-The null hypothesis is more often to be rejected using the daily data compared to the monthly data, due to a larger volatility of the unexplained factor components.
-The estimated volatility of unexplained components varies over time and drops significantly during the acceptance period.
+We find that the null hypothesis is more often to be rejected using the daily data compared to the monthly data, due to a larger volatility of the unexplained factor components.
+The estimated overall volatility of factors varies over time and drops significantly during the acceptance period.